 To build a responsive network, you need to recognize others and show appreciation both professionally and personally.
 Of course, a little “elbow grease” doesn’t hurt; around thirty minutes per day of dedicated engagement should suffice.
 Yes, clear communication and attention to detail can produce satisfying results — new career opportunities, invitations to exclusive events, new channels to showcase your skills, etc. Additionally, cultivating your network presents a prime opportunity to display your project-management prowess.
-To derive the most value from your social effort, take a page from our project-management playbook and focus on people, process, and tools; and play an active role in shaping a successful future with a responsive network.
+To derive the most value from your social effort, take a page from our project-management playbook and focus on people, process, and tools; and play an active role in shaping a prosperous future with a responsive network.

 Building the right network is a crucial step for experiencing personal and professional success.
-Similar to the way high-performing teams function, a healthy network relies on one irreplaceable component: people — those who support each other’s values, interests, and approach to happiness.
+Similar to the way high-performing teams function, a strong network relies on one irreplaceable component: people — those who support each other’s values, interests, and approach to happiness.
 And similar to the way a successful project outcome requires clear communication, a lucrative network demands good people who are a good match for you — and you for them.

 As Twitter’s Mike Davidson said while building a 100-person research and design team, “It’s all about people.
 It’s about networking and being nice to people and not burning any bridges.
-Your book is going to impress, but in the end it is people that are going to hire you.”
+Your book is going to impress, but in the end, it is people that are going to hire you.”

 Your network is no different.
 The right people for the right community — that’s networking.
 However, there is one caveat to consider… Often, the most beneficial action involves directly helping others rather than yourself, serving as the connector rather than the connection.
-But don’t worry, eventually the gratitude comes full circle.
-As American Express advised with their “7 Ways to Build a Strong Network,” if you can, always try to give before you receive.
-Not only is this unexpected behavior, it influences people to put an asterix by your name, giving you the edge when your time comes to ask for assistance.
+But don’t worry.
+Eventually, the gratitude comes full circle.
+American Express advised with their “7 Ways to Build a Strong Network,” if you can, always try to give before you receive.
+Not only is this unexpected behavior, it influences people to put an asterisk by your name, giving you the edge when your time comes to ask for assistance.
 So, moving forward, think: win-win rather than immediate gratification.
 Create a winning outcome for someone else (expected or not) and improve the likelihood you will experience a win when it’s most needed.